SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 All definitions in your code
-(with a few specific exceptions, as described later in this chapter) have a default access level of “internal” if you do not specify a custom access level yourself.
+(with a few specific exceptions, as described later in this chapter) have a default access level of “internal” if you do not specify an explicit access level yourself.
-This default setting means that in many cases you do not need to specify an explicit access in your code.
+The default level of “internal” means that in many cases you do not need to specify an explicit access level in your code.

 .. _AccessControl_AccessLevelsForSingleTargetApps: